ksam902/wp-plugin-nfl-teams-list/README.md

 ## Assumptions

-* The API will always return something.
+* The API will always return the list of NFL Teams in the same format with the same properties.
 * Users will not insert special characters into the shortcode parameters.

 ## Built With